We may receive compensation when you click on links to products from our partners.

 Reassessing your options isn’t a weakness, but a sign of maturity.
 So if you’ve decided to ditch your liberal arts career to become a businessperson, upskill with a postgraduate degree like an MBA.

-And studying online can help you earn some cash while you make the transition — the advantage of distance learning is that you earn a vocational qualification by studying when it suits your lifestyle.
+And studying online can help you earn a vocational qualification by studying when it suits your lifestyle.

 if you are looking for that dream job, then that is a different story.
 It will require planning, patience, determination, enthusiasm and the ability to accept failures.Tweet This